-The scholarship is already available on five continents in almost 90 countries and territories, attracting nearly 5000 international students each year.
-Applicants are offered more than 600 full degree programmes, covering all higher education fields at all degree levels, including part-time and doctoral programmes.
+The scholarship is already available in more than 90 countries and territories, attracting nearly 5000 international students each year.
+Applicants are offered around 800 full degree programmes, covering all higher education fields at all degree levels, including part-time and doctoral programmes.

-More than 81 per cent of our scholarship holders would choose Hungary again, which we see as an inspiration to further broaden the scope of the scholarship in the future.
+93% of our scholarship holders would choose Hungary again, which we see as an inspiration to further broaden the scope of the scholarship in the future.